 Yes, and this is something most online guides miss.
 Utility costs in La Linea vary depending on where your flat is and what kind of building you are in.

-Centro flats tend to be in older buildings with less insulation.
+Centro / La Concepción flats tend to be in older buildings with less insulation.
 That means higher electricity bills in summer (more AC needed) and winter (more heating).
-But water and comunidad are typically lower because the buildings are simpler.
+Water and comunidad are typically lower because the buildings are simpler.

 Poniente and the newer beachside developments have better insulation and more modern electrical systems.
 Bills here tend to be slightly lower for electricity but comunidad is higher because of the shared amenities.

 Santa Margarita is a solid middle ground.
 Relatively modern buildings, decent insulation, and moderate comunidad fees.
-If you are budget-conscious, this neighbourhood consistently offers the best value when you factor in rent plus all utilities.
+If you are budget-conscious, this neighbourhood consistently offers good value when you factor in rent plus all utilities.

 What Is the Total Monthly Cost of Living in La Linea Including Utilities?

-Here is a realistic monthly budget for a renter in La Linea working in Gibraltar.
-These are real numbers, not wishful thinking.
+Here is a realistic monthly budget for a renter in La Linea.
+These are real ranges, not best-case figures.

 How Do You Set Up Utilities as a New Renter?